slp/socz80-altera/README.md

 socz80-de0_nano
 ===============

-This is a port of Will Sowerbutts' socz80 retro microcomputer (http://sowerbutts.com/socz80) for the Tersasic DE0-nano board.
+This is a port of Will Sowerbutts' socz80 retro microcomputer (http://sowerbutts.com/socz80) for the Tersasic DE0 board base on the DE0 nano port from https://github.com/slp/socz80-de0_nano.

 Building
 ========